 Hives are generally a nuisance but not particularly dangerous, if your cat scratches for a period of time, the skin can become damaged, making it more vulnerable to bacterial infection.

 For a mild rash, Benadryl may be administered.
-This is a medication which blocks the effects of histamine, which is a compound the cells release in response to an allergen, which causes allergy symptoms.
+This is a medication which blocks the effects of histamine.
 Benadryl dosage is as follows:

 Cortisone injections or tablets may be prescribed to control the itching.
 As they have side effects, your veterinarian will need to carefully monitor your cat.